meliamaike/ts_tickets_checker/README.md

    python ts_ticket_checker.py
    ```

 5. The script will continuously check for ticket availability.
 Once tickets become available, it will send a WhatsApp message to the specified phone numbers using PyWhatKit.
+It will also open a new tab in the default web browser with the ticket page.

 ## Notes